kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 #### Grace Period Not Honored

 Scheduler filtering leaves one case open: the feature gate is turned off on a node that already runs a pod which sets `scaleDownGracePeriodSeconds` (a gate flip together with a node restart).
 Here the kubelet does **not** reject the pod, unlike the default handling in KEP-5328 — killing a running latency-sensitive pod is worse than resizing it without the preparation window.
-Instead the kubelet applies the new cpuset immediately and reports the skipped grace period:
+Instead the kubelet applies the new cpuset without the delay and reports the skipped grace period:

 - the `PodResizeInProgress` condition ([KEP-1287](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources)) carries a message stating that the grace period was not honored,
 - the kubelet emits an event with reason `ScaleDownGracePeriodNotHonored`.